 - Contact your local municipality to determine if there are local ordinances/regulations regarding OWBs.

 - Contact your New York State Department of Environmental Conservation (DEC) Regional Office.
 DEC is the lead state agency for regulating emissions to air, and DEC staff can investigate whether an OWB conforms to existing regulations.
 DEC has taken actions in the past to shut down OWBs that exceeded smoke opacity regulations.
-In addition, call the DEC TIPP (Turn in Poachers and Polluters) line at 1-800-TIPP-DEC (1-800-847-7332) for reporting nuisances.
+In addition, call DEC at 1-844-332-3267 to report nuisances.

 - Contact your local health department to make a complaint and inquire whether the situation constitutes a public health nuisance.
 Local health officers may be able to help.